 Tell me?
-Who has the will or courage to single-handedly protect 60 wild lions from poachers and irate farmers in the bush of Africa.
-Well, Marnus loves wild lions so he tried.
+Who has the will or courage to single-handedly protect 60 wild lions from poachers and irate farmers in the bush of Africa?
+Well, Marnus loves wild lions so he did for over 3 years.

 What if you didn’t have all that?
 It’s just you and your dream?
 Well, Marnus loves wild lions so he did it anyway.
 He lived in the bush full time basically helping lions and farmers get along.